noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.17.

-A figure showing trends in offshore oil and gas activity in Southern California from 1975 - 2014.
-Data source: Annual reports of the California State Department of Conservation’s Division of Oil, Gas, and Geothermal Resources; Figure: K. Andrews/NOAA
+A figure showing trends in offshore oil and gas activity in Southern California from 1975 to 2014.
+Data source: Annual reports of the California State Department of Conservation’s Division of Oil, Gas, and Geothermal Resources; Figure credit: K. Andrews/NOAA.

 ### Details

 The status and trends of offshore oil and gas activity in southern California was measured using a normalized index of oil and gas production from offshore wells in state and federal waters in California.
 Activity has been stable over the last five years, but the short-term average was well below the long-term average (dashed green line).
 A rather steady decrease in oil and gas production has occurred since the mid-1990s.
-Data source: B. Owens/CDFW; Figure: NOAA
+Data source: B. Owens/CDFW; Figure credit: NOAA.

 ## Figure App.C.4.18a.

 Annual number of unique research projects (green) and active research permits (red) in the California Department of Fish and Wildlife (CDFW) database for research permits in Channel Islands National Marine Sanctuary (CINMS) from 2010 to 2016.
 One permit could contain multiple projects.
-Data source: B. Owens/ CDFW; Figure: NOAA
+Data source: B. Owens/ CDFW; Figure credit: NOAA.

 ## Figure App.C.4.18b.